-The San Francisco Mint is one of the city’s oldest buildings, and it has been transformed into the ultimate haunted experience.
-They claim to “lift the veil between the mortal and immortal worlds” and offer different levels of interactive experience.
-Other attractions include the Fang Bang Vampire Bar, offering Halloween-themed cocktails and snacks, and the Terror Ball on October 30, a private Halloween soiree!
+The San Francisco Mint is one of the city’s oldest buildings, and it has been transformed into the ultimate immersive haunted show.
+The theme is a séance ripping a hole into the supernatural world with different levels of interactive experience.
+They’re also bringing back the Fang Bang Vampire Bar this year, which serves Halloween-themed cocktails and snacks.

 Location: 88 5th St, San Francisco

-The SF Ghost Hunt is an essential ghost tour experience in San Francisco!
+The SF Ghost Hunt is an essential ghost tour experience in San Francisco.
 Learn about the haunted Victorian homes of Pacific Heights and the neighborhood spirits.
 You’ll see the haunted trees of abolitionist Mary Ellen Pleasant, learn about the Chambers Mansion poltergeists, and more.
 This special Halloween version led by Christian Cagigal will take you looking for ghosts yourself!
-Tickets are $30 per person but you can get $5 off with promo code OCT2021!

 Location: Meet in front of Healing Arts center, 1801 Bush St, San Francisco